Beginner's Guide to Airline Miles and Points

 - Expiration: Will you lose the points if you don't use them after a period of time?

 - Limited seating availability: Is seating limited to those using airline miles?

 - Cancellation policy: Do you forfeit points on canceled flights, or are they automatically credited back to your account?

 - Perks: Will you have access to additional benefits as a cardholder, such as lounge entry, pre-boarding, waived baggage fees and complimentary beverages?

 - Annual fee: How much is the annual fee?
-Will you gain more from the card than it actually costs to possess it?
+Will you earn enough rewards to justify it?

 - Redemption options: Are you limited to airfare, or can airline miles be redeemed for cash back and gift cards?